Passion of Jesus: Differences between the canonical gospels

 According to the Gospels, two thieves are also crucified, one on each side of him.
-According to Luke, one of the thieves reviles Jesus, while the other, known as the penitent thief, declares Jesus innocent and begs that he might be remembered when Jesus comes to his kingdom (see).
+According to Luke, one of the thieves reviles Jesus, while the other, known as the penitent thief, declares Jesus innocent and begs that he might be remembered when Jesus comes to his kingdom.

 John records that Mary, his mother, and two other women stand by the cross as does a disciple, described as the one whom Jesus loved.
 Jesus commits his mother to this disciple's care.
 According to the synoptics, the sky becomes dark at midday and the darkness lasts for three hours, until the ninth hour when Jesus cries out "Eloi, Eloi, lama sabachthani?" ("My God, my God, why have you forsaken me?").
 Mark reports Jesus says "Eloi, Eloi, lama sabachthani?" in Aramaic; Matthew reports "Eli, Eli..."
 The centurion standing guard, who has seen how Jesus has died, declares Jesus innocent (Luke) or the "Son of God" (Matthew, Mark).

 John says that, as was the custom, the soldiers come and break the legs of the thieves, so that they will die faster, but that on coming to Jesus they find him already dead.
 A soldier pierces his side with a spear.